 Timeless ✨ This @ellysofocli number is giving us the feels.
 Swipe to see more of this series by @sbcreativeco_ ✨ Tag someone you know who would love this!
 More dresses on our site, link in bio. . . . #weddinghairstyle #weddingdresses #weddingdressinspo #weddingfashion #goldenhour #dressdetails #weddingfashion #fantasybride #weddingdecor #veil

-Who is it for?
-The high-waist characteristic of empire line wedding gowns makes this style perfect for hiding baby bump (pregnancy), and so they are well-loved by pregnant brides.
-That’s not to say that they don’t look good on non-pregnant brides.
-Empire waist wedding gown styles are also a popular choice with brides who are going for beach weddings, as the style is very simple and light-weight.
+Who is the Empire Waist Dress for?
+The high-waist characteristic of this dress style makes the Empire Line Wedding Gown style perfect for hiding baby bump (pregnancy), and so this silhouette is preferred by pregnant brides.
+That’s not to say that Empire Waist wedding gowns don’t look good on non-pregnant brides.
+Due to its very simple and light-weight, Empire waist wedding gown styles are also a popular choice among brides who are having a beach wedding.

 View this post on Instagram

 One of those pinch me moments ✨ @si_sichen’s gorgeous group is still one of our favorite captures by @juliaandgil ✨ Tag someone you know who would love this!
 More dresses on our site, link in bio. . . . #weddinghairstyle #weddingdresses #weddingdressinspo #weddingfashion #goldenhour #dressdetails #weddingfashion #bohobride #bohowedding #flowercrown #boholook #pinkdress #bridesmaiddress

 - The Right Wedding Gown Train Length (7 Things to Consider When Choosing)

 - Wedding Gown Sleeves Styles (Which is Right for You and Which to Avoid)